 Here’s an interesting budgeting game for students to play, that will also increase their awareness of how hard it can be to survive without a job.

 They are given the scenario that they are down to their last $1,000 since losing their job.
-The object of this game is to use that $1,000 as wisely as possible so that they can live with it over one month.
+The object of this game is to use that $1,000 as wisely as possible so that they can live with it for over one month.

-#7: FinanceintheClassroom.org’s Investigation of Regional Housing Costs
+6. FinanceintheClassroom.org’s Investigation of Regional Housing Costs

 Suggested Age Range: Grades 10-12

-What I love about this budgeting scenario is that they actually created it – I’ve been talking about how important it is to research cost of living before moving or accepting a job offer somewhere for years.
+What I love about this budgeting scenario is that they actually created it – I’ve been talking about how important it is to research the cost of living before moving or accepting a job offer somewhere for years.

-Mostly because, I’ve had personal experience from it!
+Mostly because I’ve had personal experience from it!
 In my mid-20s, I took a job in Palm Beach Gardens, Florida.
 While I learned a lot at the job (I was eventually laid off from it), the fact is, I didn’t save any money (outside of retirement) during those almost two years because the cost of living was just too high.

 With this budgeting scenario, students are asked to look at the finances and situation of Trish and Scott who want to move from Annapolis, MD to somewhere else for a job offer.